Your personal search profile

 Share

-On January 1, 2026, a significant legal reform will come into force in Switzerland that will provide lasting relief for buyers of real estate in the event of construction defects and warranty issues.
+On January 1, 2026, a significant legal reform will come into force in Switzerland that will provide lasting relief for property buyers in the event of construction defects and warranty issues.
 The revision of the Swiss Code of Obligations (CO) marks a paradigm shift in Swiss real estate law.

 For years, acquiring property was a difficult starting point: anyone who built or bought a home was often on their own legally.
 Deadlines for notifying defects were extremely short, responsibilities unclear and going to court quickly became costly.
 With the introduction of the new articles 210a to 210c CO, this unsatisfactory situation has changed fundamentally.